Logic System

 type is activated by the logic system.

-parameter corresponds to the ID
+The id parameter corresponds to the ID element of the XML declaration.

-has the following signature:
+OnEventExecute has the following signature:

-OnEventExecute(LogicChain logic, IDictionary<string, EventProperty> properties)
+OnEventExecute(LogicChain logic, IDictionary<string, EventProperty> properties).

-is the LogicChain that the event is a part of.
+logic is the LogicChain that the event is a part of.

 This also provides access to the entity on which the event is set up.

-provides a way to access the values set up in the event:
+properties provides a way to access the values set up in the event:

 Every Event Property type has a corresponding class in EventProperty

-These all inherit from the base EventProperty
+These all inherit from the base EventProperty class.

 the XML declaration.
 You can then cast the resulting object to the appropriate class